oscarllopez98/TrophySite/README.md

 # DIRECTORIES
-trophy : This directory holds all other directoies as well as the .py to run the program
+trophy : This directory holds all other directories as well as the .py to run the program

 - errors